dastansam/dastansam.github.io/index.md

 Experienced blockchain developer highly interested in peer-to-peer solutions, blockchain scalability, interoperability.

-## Experience
+# Experience
 ---

-**Upwork and Freelance, January, 2020 - Present, <br>Blockchain and Full Stack developer**

-Started my programming career as a freelancer and later picked up **Upwork**.
-Mostly specialize on projects in the blockchain space and provide full cycle development services as well as consultations.

-Some of the highlights:

-### Fiat on-off ramp

-A **Web3 Foundation** grant that aims to connect banking interfaces with **Polkadot** ecosystem.
-I am responsible for building **Substrate** offchain-worker pallet, writing tests, as well as maintaining the project.
-For more information about the project, refer to the original grant proposal [here](https://github.com/w3f/Grants-Program/blob/master/applications/FIAT-on-off-ramp.md).

-*This project is Work In Progress*

-#### Bulk sender contract in Solana and Cosmos

-Port existing **Solidity** contract into **Solana** program and **CosmWASM** smart contract.

-*This project is Work In Progress**

-#### Substrate chain indexer

-Build personal indexer script for **Substrate** chains.
-As part of the task, also contributed to open-source library: [**@open-web3js*](https://github.com/open-web3-stack/open-web3.js)

-#### Other

-There are also several other web3 projects I was part of.
-Some of the notable examples are: *Copyright Protection App*, *NFT Gallery*, *Decentralized Exchange*, *NFT Marketplace*, etc.

 **Limechain, June, 2020 - February, 2022 <br>Blockchain Developer**

-Part of several projects mostly focuesd in **Polkadot** ecosystem.
+Part of several projects mostly focused in **Polkadot** ecosystem.
 Responsible for end-to-end delivery of features, from gathering requirements, to designing solutions to implementing and testing them.

 Some of the highlights of my time at Limechain:

-#### DeFi
+***DeFi***
 *Since I am under NDA, I can't disclose the name and nature of the project, but it is a DApp in Polkadot ecosystem*

 - Implementing, writing and testing smart contracts in [**Ink!**](https://paritytech.github.io/ink/) smart contract language